leimao/DeepDream/README.md

 import/mixed3b_5x5_bottleneck_pre_relu/conv 32
 ...
 ```
-On the left it is the layer name, on the right it is the number of channels in the layer.
+In the output, the layer name is on the left, the number of channels in the layer is on the right.

 ### Preview the feature pattern of the neural network

+To preview the feature pattern learned in a certain channel of a certain layer in the neural network.
+This is helpful for the user to select layers and channels used for image modification.

 Input

 ```shell